alexanderkiel/glassfish-elasticsearch/README.markdown

 ### Index Access Logs

-A the current state of the project, you can do the following:
+At the current state of the project, you can do the following:

 * build the project with _lein uberjar_ and
 * call _sh index-access-log.sh_ which will tell you which arguments are required.